13 month sleep regression: Myth or real?

 How long does a 13 month sleep regression last?

-It would be so much easier if sleep regressions had definitive start and end dates!
-However, it doesn’t quite work that way.
-Instead, how long a period of challenging sleep lasts typically depends on what’s causing the poor sleep and the steps taken to improve it.
 For example, teething may suddenly disrupt sleep for a week before things return to “normal.”
 On the other hand, if you make a change to the way your little one falls asleep (e.g. you no longer feed them to sleep), it may take a longer time for them to adjust to receiving less help before bed.

 My 13 month old won’t nap.
 Does 13 month regression affect naps?

 Sleep regressions don’t only impact overnight sleep.
-If your 13 month old had been napping well then begins regularly resisting or skipping naps, we would consider this a “13 month nap regression.”
-One possible reason for nap challenges at 13 months is a child’s wake windows are too short before bedtime.
+If your 13 month old had been napping well then begins regularly resisting or skipping naps, some would consider this a “13 month nap regression.”
+One possible reason for nap challenges at 13 months is a child’s wake windows are too short before naptime.
 Consider a schedule adjustment to get their daytime sleep back on track.
 Try lengthening wake windows to 3.75 - 4 hours so it’s easier for them to fall asleep during the day.

-If your 13 month old is struggling with daytime sleep, you may be tempted to transition them to a .
+If your 13 month old is struggling with daytime sleep, you may be tempted to transition them to a.
 However, we find that dropping a child’s afternoon nap too soon can lead to overtiredness, which usually makes it harder for toddlers to fall asleep and stay asleep.
 Most children are developmentally ready to switch to one nap between 14 - 18 months.

 If your toddler is approaching 14 months and seems ready for a new schedule, note that it’s common for children to sometimes flip-flop between 2-nap and 1-nap days during a nap transition.
 They may be able to comfortably handle a few consecutive days with one nap before becoming overtired, which often leads to more sleep issues (and meltdowns!).
 If your schedule permits, try offering your toddler two naps every few days — or just on the weekends — to help “reset” the sleep pressure that builds up as they adjust to a new schedule.